devnull-cz/c-prog-lang/modules/structures.md

   a++; // will wraparound to 0 since this is unsigned
 ```

+## :wrench: task: linked list

-:wrench: task: declare a structure that will form a simple linked list and will
+declare a structure that will form a simple linked list and will
 hold an integer as a value.
 The program will be run with a single argument
 specifying how many items the list will have.